4pmAlgorithm/reverse-string/README.md

 will receive one argument, a string, and be expected to output that string with its letters in reverse order.

+1. reverse a string
+2. if the argument is hi
+3. I need to return ih
+4. so the first letter of the word needs to be the last letter of the word

 ```txt
 Input: "hi"
 Output: "ih"